Flying Termites

 Termites are among the most damaging insects found in homes.
 Colonies take about three to six years to mature to the point when the colony produces alates.
 During this time and as long as the colony is active, the termite workers feeding on wood may create costly damage to buildings.

 These worker stage termites eat the soft interior portions of wooden supports and other wooden building components, while leaving the wood’s outer shell intact.
-Termite infestations can go on for years until the damage reveals itself through evidence of mud tubes, cracks or collapse of the building’s wood.
+Termite infestations can go on for years until the structural damage reveals itself through evidence of mud tubes, cracks or collapse of the building’s wood.
 Flying termite swarms are a serious warning sign of potential damage for homeowners.
+If you spot signs of flying termite swarms, contact an exterminator promptly to help prevent further damage.

 How Do I Get Rid of Flying Termites?